 Is Surfshark VPN safe?

 Surfshark uses strong encryption, a no-logs policy, and features like Kill Switch and DNS leak protection, making it a safe choice for everyday online privacy and security.
 As with any VPN, ensure you keep the app updated and use best practices strong passwords, two-factor authentication on accounts to maximize protection.
-Which vpn is the best vpn for 2025?
-A comprehensive guide to choosing the best VPN for privacy, streaming, and speed

 Does Surfshark keep logs?

 Surfshark claims a strict no-logs policy, meaning they don’t store activity logs or connection data that could identify what you’re doing online.
 As with all privacy claims, read the policy carefully and stay aware of any policy changes or legal requests in the jurisdiction.
+Intune per app vpn edge: a practical guide to implementing per-app VPN with Microsoft Intune for Edge and other apps 2026

 Is Surfshark fast?